shenwei356/seqkit/doc/docs/usage.md

   -s, --by-seq               replace seq
   -i, --ignore-case          ignore case
   -p, --pattern string       search regular expression -r, --replacement string   replacement. supporting capture variables.  e.g. $1 represents the text of the first submatch.
-ATTENTION: use SINGLE quote NOT double quotes in *nix OS or use the \ escape character.
+ATTENTION: use SINGLE quote NOT double quotes in *nix OS or use the \ escape character. record number is also supported by "{NR}"

 ```